zhiwenh/delib/README.md

 delib.eth.account = 1;
 ```

-`delib.eth.options` contains the options your transactions will be using by default.
+`delib.eth.options` contains the default options for your transactions.
 Options passed into deploy or contract method calls will overwrite these.

-If gas is set at 0 or null then it will be estimated for you.
+If a gas option of 0, in either the default options or passed in, is given gas usage will be automatically estimated for you.

 ```
 delib.eth.options = {